zigzap/zap/doc/why-no-errors.md

 fail.
 But you're wrong.
 And you might not notice it until your code is deployed to production.

-So, if `on_request()` were to be able to return an error, you'd be able to just use `try std.fs.do_file_magic();` in your `on_request()`, expecting it to never fail anyway.
-You run your code locally, test it in your browser or your test suite or whatever, and deem it fine to put into production.
+So, if `on_request()` were able to return an error, you'd be able to just use `try std.fs.do_file_magic();` in your `on_request()`, expecting it to never fail anyway.
+You run your code locally, test it in your browser or your test suite or whatever, and deem it fine for production.
 But on your server, the file system magic has the magic property of failing for every 1000th request where `do_file_magic()` returns `RandomMagicErrorThatLooksSuperUnlikely`.
 What's worse, you don't notice it via mere code inspection in the source easily since it's a transient error caused by a call to `try do_internal_magic()` deeply "hidden" somewhere inside of `do_file_magic()`.

-Since ZAP's standard error behavior would be to just log it, YOU would probably not notice it unless you'd monitor your logs carefully.
-If ZAP's standard error behavior were to return an error response to the client, you'd eventually hear from a user that your code has a bug.
+If ZAP's standard error behavior would be to just log it, YOU would probably not notice it unless you'd monitor your logs carefully.
+If ZAP's standard error behavior were to return an error response to the client, you'd eventually hear from a user that your code has a bug in line XXX of file YYY.
 Which would be a shame.
 Because it could have been avoided easily.

 You think that if you had known the magical random error was even an option, you would probably have put something in place to deal with it.
 Instead, you let